Luffos/rxn-mouse/README.md

 # rxn-mouse
-🖱️ Cross Platform Mouse Handler for React, React Native and Expo.
+🖱️ Cross Platform Mouse Handler for React and React Native.